 Who We Are

-While volunteers are drawn from a broad community of supporters, the SubRosa collective is composed of some of the same people who brought Guerilla Drive-In, Free Skool, and the Last Night DIY Parade to Santa Cruz.
+While SubRosa collective members are drawn from a broad community of supporters, the collective has also been composed of some of the same people who brought Guerilla Drive-In, Free Skool, and the Last Night DIY Parade to Santa Cruz.
 Members of the long-extinct performance space What Is Art? are part of the effort.
 These are people you already know in Santa Cruz, people involved in local art, politics, community and DIY events for years and years.